dcurrigan/ETL-Project/README.md

 ##### New York Federal Reserve Bank
 * The schools data was first converted to a data frame
+* The webscraped and converted dataframe required considerably cleaning/reformatting
 * Column titles required re-naming
 * Columns containing NaN values were present in the HTML converted table and these were removed with Pandas dropna function
 * As the NYC Crime was only divided into the 5 Boroughs, not 31 districts, the summarised data for each Borough had to be selected for the table